RAF other ranks: Warrant officers

 In 1933, the ranks of Sergeant Major 1st Class and Sergeant Major 2nd Class were renamed Warrant Officer Class I and Warrant Officer Class II to put them in line with the Army.
 In 1939, the rank of Warrant Officer II was abolished and the rank of Warrant Officer I was renamed Warrant Officer.
 RAF Warrant Officers were given equivalent status to the continuing Army rank of Warrant Officer Class I.

 Aircrew

 On 1 July 1946, NCOs serving as aircrew were assigned different rank badges which distinguished them from ORs in ground trades.
 The new ranks were:

-The RAF Eagle in the insignia is properly displayed with its beak turned to the rear.

 1950s

 Technicians and aircrew

 In 1950, a new grading system for technicians was introduced.
 This involved the creation of the following ranks:

 Also in 1950, the unpopular NCO aircrew ranks were abolished, although Master Aircrew was retained as a rank.
 Aircrew I became Flight Sergeant Aircrew and Aircrew II, III and IV became Sergeant Aircrew.
 Both new ranks adopted a gold RAF Eagle between the chevrons to permit continuing distinction from ground trades.
 Aircrew cadets wore the RAF Eagle on its own as a trade classification badge.